hantsy/angular-spring-websocket-sample/GUIDE2.md

 It works exactly as the former version.

-The complete codes is shared on my github account, check the [here](https://github.com/hantsy/angular-spring-websocket-sample) for this demo.
+The complete codes for this post can be found  check [here](https://github.com/hantsy/angular-spring-websocket-sample), clone it and follow the steps described in the README.md and play it yourself..